 CT Coalition of Reason Pages

-The Connecticut Coalition of Reason is made up of atheist, freethought, and humanist groups (see below) working together in the state of Connecticut.
-Our twin goals are to foster a sense of community among the like-minded and raise public awareness that people who don’t believe in a god or gods are decent citizens who contribute to the larger society.
+The Connecticut Coalition of Reason is made up of Atheist, Freethought, and Humanist groups working together in the state of Connecticut (see below).
+Our twin goals are to build a community among the like-minded and raise public awareness that people who don’t believe in gods can be decent citizens who contribute to the larger society.

 So if you are of a secular mind, you aren’t alone.
 Thousands of your friends and neighbors in this area think and feel as you do.
 And there are local groups that advance your views and welcome your participation!
 This website will help you find events to attend, activities in which to participate, people with whom to socialize, and groups to join.

-After all, like everyone else, we benefit from a supportive community for friendship, learning, social service, and activism.
-Moreover, atheists and agnostics make up a significant portion of the population, both nationally and globally, outnumbering most religious and other minorities combined.
-For example, a recent study released by the Public Religion Research Institute reports that 25 percent of Americans are non-religious.
-This places us as one of the largest minorities in America.
+After all, like everyone else, we all benefit from a supportive community for friendship, learning, social service, and activism.
+Moreover, Atheists and Agnostics make up a significant portion of the population nationally, globally, and right here in Connecticut; outnumbering most religious and other minorities combined.
+For example, 41% of Connecticut residents identify as non religious.
+This places us as one of the largest minorities in the state.
 Yet we don’t enjoy the benefits of our numbers because we aren’t well organized.
 This coalition is here to change that.